Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2021.

 This is another hugely accomplished mid-market Android phone from the in-form Chinese brand.
 Ignore it at your peril.

 But the Pixel 4XL is much more than a mere queue jumper.
-It's the biggest phone in Google's current range, and as such, its best offering for movies and TV shows.
-The 6.3in OLED screen is a sight to behold, with an impressive 90Hz refresh rate (though the Samsung Galaxy S20 tops that with 120Hz).
+It's one of Google's biggest phones, and as such, a great offering for movies and TV shows.
+The 6.3in OLED screen is a sight to behold, with an impressive 90Hz refresh rate (though the Samsung Galaxy S20 and S21 top that with 120Hz).
 Crucially, HDR support comes as standard, making for great black levels and contrast.

 We're also big fans of the camera and gesture controls, which let you swipe the air above the phone to control the music.
 They even work when the phone is locked, which is very useful indeed.

 The audio lacks a little drive and dynamism, which is our only gripe.
-Otherwise, this is actually a lot of Android smartphone for not much money.
+Otherwise, this is one of the best Android phones for not much money.

-Samsung's Note smartphones have always been right up there with big-screen Apple's as the cognoscenti's weapon of choice.
+Samsung's Note smartphones have always been right up there with Apple's big-screen numbers as the cognoscenti's weapon of choice.
 That's great, but is it actually any good for music and movies?